InfinityMods/LongerRoadEE/LongerRoad/LongerRoad-Changelog.md

 ### TotoR
 - Small reworks of cutscene
 - Update jonel25.bcs instead of AR6200.bcs for more reliability in zobification
-- Additionnal compatibility block for AR6005.bcs for mega mod games
+- Additional compatibility block for AR6005.bcs for mega mod games

 # 2.0.5